-Code Students may take concurrently: ENG0001 Only Life Security ENG0002 Only Life Security ENG0003 1-3 credits taught in Russian or Kazakh ENG0004 1-3 credits taught in Russian or Kazakh ENG0005 1-3 credits in any medium of instruction
+Code Students may take concurrently:

+ENG0001 Only Life Security

+ENG0002 Only Life Security

+ENG0003 1-3 credits taught in Russian or Kazakh

+1-3 credits taught in Russian or Kazakh ENG0005 1-3 credits in any medium of instruction

 No exceptions to the above table will be considered.
-Students should refer to the General Education section for any restrictions that might apply to courses that can be taken concurrently with ENG0005.
+Students should refer to the General Education or Academic Program sections for any restrictions that might apply to courses that can be taken concurrently with ENG0005.